Millions of low-income Americans eligible for tax refund boost this year

 "Completely excluded"

-The Earned Income Tax Credit is one of the most effective anti-poverty programs, with about 25 million taxpayers claiming it every year.
-But most years, workers who don't have children get a very small credit.
+The Earned Income Tax Credit has been called the most effective U.S. anti-poverty program, with about 20 million households receiving it in 2019.
+The program, first created under President Gerald Ford, is designed to reward work and has been credited with lifting more that 5 million people above the poverty line.

+Unlike many tax credits, which can only reduce the income tax a person pays to zero, the EITC is refundable.
+That means it puts money in workers' pockets even if they don't have any tax liability.

+Most years, however, workers who don't have children get a small credit.
 Last year, a single worker had to earn $15,800 or less to qualify for the tax break, and the maximum credit for individuals amounted to only $540.
-By contrast, a single parent of two could have annual income of up to $47,000 and qualify for a $5,800 credit.
+By contrast, a single parent of two earning the same $15,800 would qualify for a $5,800 credit.

 "What this meant was people who worked for very low pay who were getting such a meager EITC, and also young working adults and older working adults, were completely excluded" from the EITC's benefits, said Cox.